Becoming Your Own Boss: Essential Advice

 More and more people are starting their own businesses in the UK.
 There are certainly many benefits associated with becoming your own boss, including the potential to make more money, have more freedom and be doing something you love.
 But, starting a business is never an easy option, as there is so much that needs to be done that you may not have even considered as an employee.
 This is why organisation is key.
 Below, are the essential items you should do once you become your own boss.

 - Choose a structure – The first thing you need to decide is what type of structure your business is going to have.
 This is a crucial decision, as it will influence everything else going forward.
 It is vital that you take the time to consider it carefully before you make your final choice.
-The options you have at your disposal are a limited company, a limited liability partnership (LLP), a partnership, a sole trader, and a not-for-profit organisation.
+The options you have at your disposal are starting up a limited company, a limited liability partnership (LLP), a partnership, a sole trader, and a not-for-profit organisation.
 The latter relates to the likes of community interest companies (CIC), companies limited by guarantee (LBG), social enterprises, and charities.
 Limited companies are separate legal entities, which are owned by shareholders, but this does not mean that they are necessarily going to work in the business.
 Partnerships are two sole traders working together.
 A sole trader does not mean you are working alone, it simply means that you are liable for all debts at the company.
 Finally, a limited liability partnership (LLP) does what it says on the tin – it means there is a cap on individual liability.

 - Consider seasonal trading patterns – Before you start trading, it is important to look into seasonal trading patterns if they are relevant for your business, so that you have a good idea of the highs and lows for trading.
 For example, many retailers will make a monumental 80 per cent of their yearly profit during the festive Christmas period.